charissero/Routes/planning doc - routes.md

 >Functionality :
 - During onboarding the app will allow users to....
-  1. Input their user contact information i.e name, number, emergancy contact(name and number), home address
+  1. Input their user contact information i.e name, number, emergancy contact(name and number), home address (with a tix box functionality giving permission for their data being stored locally on this device)
   2. Grant access to geolocation (while app is in use)

  - Opendata Bristol